 Posted on Tuesday, January 22, 2013

-HWS students recently met with senior-level alums working in the financial industry during a New York City careers program.
+HWS students met with senior-level alums working in the financial industry during a New York City careers program.
 From first-years to seniors, more than 25 students participated on the trip which provided an up-close view of today's top firms, as well as perspectives on how to effectively pursue employment opportunities.